Cape Cod Expressway: History

 During the early second half of the 20th century, states began to experience traffic congestion affecting local roads.
 In response, many states began building expressways in order to alleviate this congestion.
 In 1953, the governors of New York, Connecticut, Rhode Island, and Massachusetts began to plan a 260 mi expressway that would link New York City to Provincetown, Massachusetts.
 The highway was projected to cost around $75 million, and would be between four and six lanes wide.
 Tolls would be charged for parts of the highway, although the road as a whole would not be tolled.
 The route was billed as "the most direct and shortest highway route between the present and potentially major urban-industrial and recreational concentrations, and between significant military installations of the shore route area."

 The route was built as planned from New York City into Rhode Island.
 Because of highway revolts, the route along Route 138 to Route 24 ended up not being completed (both roads were also concurrently signed with Interstate 895 at one point, as well).
 In Massachusetts, the Charles M. Braga Jr. Memorial Bridge, which carries Interstate 195, was built with the eventual aim of carrying the expressway.
-Route 25 in Massachusetts would eventually be constructed along the proposed route of the expressway.
+Route 25 in Massachusetts was eventually constructed along the proposed route of the expressway.
 In Bourne, plans for the expressway turned into the Southside Connector which was planned around the same time as the expressway, but also never built.
 On Cape Cod, the road turned into the Mid-Cape Highway and was constructed as an expressway as far as the Orleans Rotary.
 Because the road served as a main thoroughfare for towns north of Orleans, the expressway idea likely was abandoned, although between North Truro and Provincetown, grade-separated interchanges were constructed in remote sections.